Destroy All Monsters (band): Later developments and reunion

 Niagara and Ron Asheton continued touring and recording with Michael Davis releasing a total of four 7" singles on the IDBI label.
 Between 1982 and 1984, Destroy All Monsters toured nationally.
 Personnel: Rob King on drums, Mike Davis on bass, Ron Asheton on guitar, and Niagara on vocals.
 DAM made friends with the Ramones and Dead Boys during this period.
 The three bands would take turns opening for each other in New York, Detroit and Philadelphia shows.
 DAM became the house band for Second Chance (Ann Arbor) and Bookies (Detroit) during these early Punk times.
 In May 1983, the band recorded and videotaped a song called "Make Mine Japanese."
 Released in December 1983, this video can now be seen on-line.
 The Monsters broke up in 1985.
 The DAM singles were released by Cherry Red Records on CD.

-In 1994, Mike Kelley, Cary Loren, Byron Coley and Thurston Moore compiled a three-CD boxed set of DAM music, artwork and extensive liner notes as Destroy All Monsters: 1974–1976 on Moore's Ecstatic Peace! label.
+In 1994, Mike Kelley, Cary Loren, Byron Coley and Thurston Moore compiled a three-CD boxed set of DAM music, artwork and liner notes as Destroy All Monsters: 1974–1976 on Moore's Ecstatic Peace! label.

 The original lineup (Kelley, Loren, Niagara and Shaw) reformed for reunion shows in 1995 at the Magic Bag in Detroit, Spaceland in Los Angeles, and Bodies in San Diego.
 Six issues of Destroy All Monsters Magazine (1976–1979) were edited by Cary Loren and published with added DAM student artwork, flexi disc and history in the book Destroy All Monsters: Geisha This (1995).
 Four VHS tapes of DAM films directed by Loren were also issued between 1995-1996; Grow Live Monsters, Clear Day, Shake a LIzard Tail or Rust Belt Rump and Strange Früt: Rock Apochrypha.
 An exhibition of DAM artwork was shown in 1995 at the Book Beat gallery.
 A live CD, Silver Wedding Anniversary, resulted from the reunion concerts and was released in 1996 on the Sympathy for the Record Industry label and included performance highlights from the reunion shows.